 The bus spits us out at international arrivals, which is located more or less in the middle of the D concourse.
 From here I head two floors up to security and then from there to the Thai Airways Business Class lounge.
 I now have slightly more than one hour to make my connection.
 The transfer in Bangkok is fairly painless, but it’s not very well signposted.

 Thai Airways provided a solid product on this flight.
 The seat was comfortable, the crew were friendly and attentive and the food was actually very good.
-All in all though, I don’t think that my in Thai Airways Business Class on this flight was anything outstanding.
+All in all though, I don’t think that my flight in Thai Airways Business Class on this flight was anything outstanding.
 I wouldn’t go out of my way to fly with them again but I certainly wouldn’t avoid them either.
 I just don’t think they can keep up with the likes of Cathay Pacific or Qatar Airways, both of which, in my view, clearly have a superior product in terms of hardware and software.